Glorious beaches, lush tropical islands, luxe resorts and the amazing Great Barrier Reef – the Whitsundays are holiday heaven.

-With a backdrop of tropical rainforest, Whitehaven Beach is regularly crowned Australia’s #1 beach.
+With a backdrop of tropical rainforest, Whitehaven Beach, located in the Whitsunday Islands National Park, is regularly crowned Australia’s #1 beach.
 Pristine, pure, perfect – the silica sand here is dazzlingly white, washed in on the tide over thousands of years.

 The Great Barrier Reef is seriously impressive – a technicolour mosaic of coral, hyperactive marine life and castaway atolls, tracing the Queensland coast for more than 2,300km.
 The reef is a World Heritage–listed wonder, and an essential Australian travel experience – and the Whitsundays are right in the heart of it!